jahrik/home_lab/ghost/putting_it_back_together.md

 # Putting it back together

-I recently made a move to Northern Idaho and after a couple weeks of packing and unpacking, I am finally comfortable in our new little apartment.
+I recently moved to Northern Idaho and had to [move this blog to the cloud](https://homelab.business/moving-to-the-cloud/) while I make the transition.
+After a couple weeks of packing and unpacking, I am finally comfortable in our new little apartment.
 I've been putting the homelab back to together and making some improvements along the way.
 It's been a fun way to re-access the positioning and wiring of everything in the 24", 2-post rack I'm using.
 I went ahead and turned my old gaming rig into a FreeNAS box for now, util I can afford all the parts for the 2u FreeNAS box I have planned.
 I bought the case for that already and have a few other parts on the way!
 This time around, I am also incorporating another old laptop into the docker swarm cluster; making it a total of 3 old laptops in the cluster.
 I'll be able to put quite a bit on this and have persistent data by mounting the FreeNAS box as as NFS share across the cluster.
 Should be a pretty reliable setup for what it is.

 I am still eagerly waiting for the ISP up here to come run a new cable to my office so I can have a direct connection to the internet.
 Until that day comes, I am using an old Cisco E1000 router.
 The only router, in a pile of 5 I have lying around, that I was able to flash with dd-wrt.
 Sorry WNR2000v3, may you find peace in router heaven.
 I configured a wireless bridge from the router in my bedroom to this E1000 in my office on the other side of the house.
 I racked my brain for 3 solid days trying to set up WDS with a pair of TRENDnet routers I have and COULD NOT get it working for the life of me!
 I finally ended up with a working connection on the E1000 and was able to plug my firewall into a LAN port and connect the homelab to the internet to start rebuilding and updating everything!